 Under the Family and Medical Leave Act (FMLA), a federal law, eligible employees are entitled to unpaid leave for reasons such as pregnancy, adoption or the serious illness either of the worker or the worker’s family member.
 Of these, a qualifying FMLA serious health condition is perhaps the most difficult to define.
 The law itself provides certain guidelines, but these are vague and open to interpretation.
 As a result, your employer may attempt to deny you rightful leave for your own illness or a family member’s condition.
 If so, then you may have grounds for an employment lawsuit against your company or employer.

 Both federal and Texas state laws grant certain rights to workers, including the right to unpaid medical leave.
 However, many employees may be unaware of their rights or may have questions about FMLA guidelines and eligibility.
 If you need information about your right to medical leave in Texas, Allen employment law attorneyDan A. Atkerson may be able to help.
-He offers complimentary consultations so that you can learn your rights and legal options, free of charge.

 What is a Serious Condition Under FMLA Guidelines?